Summary

 Dismiss/collapse behavior

-Sections are rows or areas you can add inside a container to:
+Sections are areas you can add inside a container to:

 Apply a separate background or layout (independent of the container)